secretstartups/handbook/people-group/promotions-transfers/index.html.md

     - For all other changes, the effective date should be the first of the current month if processed on or before the 8th of the month and the first of the next month if processed after the 8th of the month.
     - For example, if a GitLab Ltd team member has a change being processed on June 7, this would be effective June 1.
     - If the change was instead being processed on June 15, this would be effective July 1.
-1. Stage the letter in HelloSign and add the following team members to sign:
+1. Stage the letter in DocuSign and add the following team members to sign:
-    - Add checkbox for the Total Rewards Analyst to audit
+    - Add radio button (Delete the additional one) for the Total Rewards Analyst to audit
-    - Add checkbox for the Manager to communicate the change to the team member and announce on the `#team-member-updates` Slack channel.
+    - Add radio button (Delete the additional one) for the Manager to communicate the change to the team member and then again add one radio button to (Delete the additional one) announce on the `#team-member-updates` Slack channel.
     - Add signature field for the Total Rewards Authorized Signatory
     - Add signature field for the team member
     - Add sign date field for the team member
-    - **Note:** Make sure that **a)** "Assign signer order” option has been selected while preparing the doc, and **b)** In **Settings >> Profile >> Send an email to all parties in an ordered signature request when the request has started** option is unchecked.
+    - **Note:** Make sure that **a)** "Set signing order” option has been selected while preparing the doc, and **b)** Select radio button instead of checkboxes as only radio button allows you to select the required field/mandatory field option.
+This prohibits the Total Rewards Analysts and Manager to process the letter without checking the tasks on the letters.
 1. Once signed by all parties, save the letter to the “Contracts & Changes” folder in BambooHR.
 1. If some amount of onboarding in the new role or offboarding from the old role is required (for example a change in access levels to infrastructure systems; switch in groups and email aliases, etc.), notify People Experience Associates in the internal Promotions/Transfers spreadsheet tracker (using the `people-exp@gitlab.com` alias) and the People Experience Associates will create an associated [Career Mobility Issue](https://gitlab.com/gitlab-com/people-group/employment-templates/-/blob/master/.gitlab/issue_templates/career_mobility.md) with the [Slack Command](/handbook/people-group/engineering/#internal-transition-issue-creation) list and track associated tasks for the previous and new manager.
 Tag or mention the aligned [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) in the Career Mobility Issue.